 According to the IRS, nearly any debt you owe that is canceled, forgiven or discharged becomes taxable income to you.
 You'll receive a Form 1099-C, "Cancellation of Debt," from the lender that forgave the debt.
 Common examples of when you might receive a Form 1099-C include repossession, foreclosure, return of property to a lender, abandonment of property, or the modification of a loan on your principal residence.

 Mortgage forgiveness debt relief act

-Due to the magnitude of the concurrent real estate market collapse, Congress passed the Mortgage Forgiveness Debt Relief Act in 2007.
-For calendar years 2007 through 2014, you could exclude up to $2 million in forgiven mortgage debt if you were married and filing jointly -- up to $1 million for other filing statuses.
-This exclusion applied to mortgage debt forgiven through a mortgage restructuring or in connection with a foreclosure.
+Due to the magnitude of the real estate market collapse that began in 2007, Congress passed the Mortgage Forgiveness Debt Relief Act in 2007.
+For calendar years 2007 through 2016, you can exclude up to $2 million in forgiven mortgage debt if you were married and filing jointly -- up to $1 million for other filing statuses.
+This can also apply to debt that is discharged in 2017 provided that there was a written agreement entered into in 2016.
+This exclusion also applies to mortgage debt forgiven through a mortgage restructuring or in connection with a foreclosure.

 Bankruptcy and insolvency

 Even if you receive a Form 1099-C from a lender, you still may be able to avoid taxation on the forgiveness of a debt.
 If your debt was discharged in a Title 11 bankruptcy proceeding, such as a Chapter 7 or Chapter 13 case, you're not responsible for taxes on that debt.

 If you can demonstrate to the IRS that you were insolvent at the time the debt was cancelled, you can similarly avoid taxes on that debt.
 Certain other types of debt, including qualified farm indebtedness and qualified real property business indebtedness, can also avoid taxation in the event of cancellation.